vetlemknutsen/DAT250-Experiments/dat250-expass5.md

 Installing MongoDB went okay, but without MongoDB compass I got a bit confused as to how to use it.
 Also, encountered a problem during experiment 2, where I tried to do it in local as experiment 2, but that didn't work.
 Changed to a new database.

+Also, tried using the command "mongo", but found out i had to use mongosh